PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-3-Steps-to-make-array-monotonic.md

 In the following Python implementation, I use a helper function <span class="coding">getIndex</span> to get the list of indices of incongruent elements.
 It returns a thinner array <span class="coding">[A[i] for i in range(len(A)) if not i in idx]</span> and list of indices (can be empty) of non-congruent elements.

 When removing elements of arrays in loops, we need to remember that Python lists are mutable.
-We need to be *careful not to use index that refer to the older list*.
+We need to be *careful not to use index that refer to the older list*.  <span class="coding">[A[i] for i in range(len(A)) if not i in idx]</span>

 Therefore, using *list comprehension* is a safe and concise way of removing those non-monontonic elements.

 **Complexity:**
 <span class="coding">getIndex()</span> runs a loop.
 If we find m indices to remove, then when returning the smaller array, the loop is n - m steps.
 We may need to do this close to n times in the worst case when the first element is the largest.
 For example [6, 1, 2, 3, 4, 5] takes len(A) - 1 steps.
 So the time complexity is $$O(n^2)$$.